How does the federal solar tax credit work?

 How solar tax credits work

 The tax credit is a reduction in an individual’s or business's tax liability based on the cost of the solar property.
-It’s a “nonrefundable” tax credit, meaning you won’t get more back than the amount you owe in taxes.
+It’s a nonrefundable tax credit, meaning you won’t get more back than the amount you owe in taxes.

-As of 2021, the solar ITC is a 26% federal tax credit.
+As of 2023, the solar ITC is a 30% federal tax credit.

 Anyone wishing to claim the credit should first consult with a tax professional to ensure that they are eligible.
 It's smart to speak with an advisor before making a major investment that you intend to claim on your taxes.

-How to claim solar tax credit
+How to claim the solar tax credit

 Those who are eligible and who wish to claim the credit should file IRS Form 5695 with their tax return.
 Part I of the form calculates the credit.
 The final amount is listed on the 1040 form.
 Individuals who failed to claim the credit when they were supposed to can file an amended return later.